-Even home pest control will be monitored and operated by a smart home.
+Even home pest control will be monitored and operated by Top IoT companies based on smart homes.
 Traps and chemicals can be released into the home when signs of pest infestation are detected.
 It all boils down to one simple idea: we wouldn’t need housekeepers or servants to tend to our home, the home itself will take care of itself.

 Still, a number of people question if these are all necessary.
 They claim that it is pure laziness relegating something as simple as switching a light on and off to a computer when we are perfectly capable of doing it ourselves.